lim0070/calories_model/README.md

 ## Problem Identification
 When we were given a random meal,we do not know how much calories that we were comsuming.
-In our data frame, we were given (cols) which can used to predict the calories for receipes in our data set so we can tell how much calories are we comsuming if the food item dont have the calories label.
+In our data frame, we were given minutes, n_steps,n_ingredient,'total fat','protein',"sugar" which can used to predict the calories for receipes in our data set so we can tell how much calories are we comsuming if the food item dont have the calories label.